Nonprofit Resources

 Nonprofit Merger Definition

-Although the word “merger” is used a lot, nonprofit mergers are relatively rare.
+Although the word “merger” is used frequently, nonprofit mergers are relatively rare.
 ASU 2010-07 defines a merger of not-for-profit entities as:

 The key is that the governing bodies of each entity cede control to create a new entity.
 Let’s say, for example, that Organization A and Organization B combine to create new nonprofit, Organization C. Most of Organization A’s board members are on the board of the new organization.
 This would be an acquisition, not a merger.